ChewingPencils/evernote_alfred_workflows/ReadMe.md

 ### Tag and Move Selected Notes to a Notebook

 **emcs**
-:	Move selected notes to Code Snippets notebook and tag them "code"
+:	Move selected notes to Code Snippets notebook and tag them "code".

 **emcs**
-:	Move selected notes to CHILD_NAME's Artwork notebook and tag them "family" and "CHILD_NAME"
+:	Move selected notes to CHILD_NAME's Artwork notebook and tag them "family" and "CHILD_NAME".

 **emgi**
-:	Move selected notes to Gift Ideas notebook and tag them "gift_idea"
+:	Move selected notes to Gift Ideas notebook and tag them "gift_idea".

 **emmw**
 :	Move selected notes to Mistakes notebook and tag them "word" and "definition".